 An esteemed graduate of both the USC Scoring program and Stephen F. Austin State University, Lance was fortunate to study with industry legends such as Bruce Broughton, Garry Schyman, Christopher Young, Eric Schmidt, Maria Grenfell, Stephen Lias, and Patrick Kirst.
 Immediately after graduating, Lance began his professional journey as a freelance composer and valued team member for some of the most prolific studios in Los Angeles.

-One of Lance's very first roles in the music industry had him taking a lead role on many high-profile Hollywood projects such as Diary of a Wimpy Kid IV (Fox), Escape at Dannemora (Showtime), and Cruel Intentions (NBC) working under the inimitable composer, Edward Shearmur.
+One of Lance's very first roles in the music industry had him taking a lead role on many high-profile Hollywood projects such as Diary of a Wimpy Kid IV (Fox), Devious Maids (Lifetime), and Cruel Intentions (NBC) working under the inimitable composer, Edward Shearmur.
 There, he sharpened his skills in both studio recording and production while simultaneously working on independent games and many TV projects, including Chef’s Table (Netflix), Beyblade Burst Evolution (Disney XD), My Little Pony Equestria Girls (Hasbro), Blindspot (PS4), Kelipot (Steam), Secret Mystery of Comics (History Channel), and Hanazuki (Hasbro).

-Known by many as a stalwart in the studio, his skills as a writer, studio tech, and team leader brought him to many of the most famous recording studios across the nation, once even setting up a composition workstation in the piano booth of Ocean Way Nashville for Ben Stiller’s brooding drama, Escape at Dannemora.
+Known by many as a stalwart in the studio, his skills as a writer, studio tech, and team leader brought him to many of the most famous recording studios across the nation, once even setting up an impromptu composition workstation in the piano booth of Ocean Way Nashville to handle notes from Ben Stiller on his brooding drama, Escape at Dannemora.
 In the months following, his talent and patience would pay off as he was brought on as part of the contract composer team at Sparks and Shadows.
 There he quickly ascended the ranks contributing music to some of the biggest shows in television, including The Walking Dead (AMC), See Season 2 (Apple TV), and Snowpiercer (TNT).

-Since then, Lance has continued to make waves in the industry with his nomination for Best Score on his most recent feature, Scream Legacy.
-He also contributed original music to Mortal Kombat Legends while working for Soundcat Productions.
+Since then, Lance has continued to make waves in the industry with his nomination for Best Horror Score on his most recent feature, Scream Legacy at the Hollywood Music in Media Awards .
+He also contributed original music to Mortal Kombat Legends, and AMC's Smugshot: A Truecrime Story while working for Soundcat Productions.
+Following that he was invited to compose on Sam Ewing's and Spark and Shadow's score for the latest iteration of The Walking Dead Franchise, The Ones Who Live.
 Lately, he has been invited to speak about his ten-plus years of experience to panels at prestigious industry gatherings such as NAMM, Game Sound Con, Magfest, and many others.

-Lance is currently working and residing in the Los Angeles area.
+Lance is currently working and residing in the Los Angeles area where he is a voting member of the Television Academy, Society of Composers of Lyricists, the Composer Diversity Collective, and The Recording Academy.
 There, he continues to seek out work as an international composer in all genres.
-He regularly lends his expertise to various media projects, art installations, video games, and broadcasts while maintaining a remote adjunct faculty position at his alma mater, Stephen F. Austin State University.
-There, he teaches Video Game Scoring, Digital Orchestration, and various life skills to aspiring creators while maintaining his established career in scoring.
+He regularly lends his expertise to various media projects, art installations, video games, and broadcasts while maintaining a Professorship at his alma mater, Stephen F. Austin State University.
+As a Professor in Media Scoring and Sound Recording Technology, Treviño passionately shares his wealth of experience with the next generation of composers and fellow filmmakers..